 If you are uncertain why a question is relevant to your healthcare, please ask a member of staff to explain this.

 Where is the information kept?

 Some information is kept in written records and some is kept on our computer records system.
-Sometimes information is kept both ways.
+Sometimes information is stored both ways.

 Our computer systems are GDPR compliant and all computers are password controlled.
 All records are stored in secure areas when not in use.